beauchdj/Project/nextjs_folder/README.md

 - Install docker/docker desktop [docker.com](https://www.docker.com/)

-- After installing docker in terminal go to directory Project/nextjs_folder/docker-nextjs-template (shown below)
+- After installing docker and **ensuring docker is running**, open your terminal and go to the directory: `Project/nextjs_folder/docker-nextjs-template` (shown below)

 - Run the command `docker compose up -d` if you get an error message throw the response into chat-gpt and see if the issue is fixable.